sbar04/syslib2025/logs/W8_InstallMySQL_2025-03-04.md

 *This logs us in as the user `opacuser` and the `-p` instructs MySQL to request the pass for the user as it is required.
 Without a `-p` I get:*
 >ERROR 1045 (28000): Access denied for user 'opacuser'@'localhost' (using password: NO)

+*If the password is typed in wrong, the following is returned:*
+>ERROR 1045 (28000): Access denied for user 'opacuser'@'localhost' (using password: YES)

 Enter the password.
 It will look like nothing is happening, but if entered correctly it will let you into MySQL.

+*If the password is typed in wrong, the following is returned:*
+175 >ERROR 1045 (28000): Access denied for user 'opacuser'@'localhost' (using password: YES)
+176

+Successful login takes me to the MySQL prompt line:
 ```
 [(none)]> show databases;
 ```